digidotcom/cc_ansic/private/Readme.txt

         SM (/UDP) does not work with IMEI WAN Device IDs.
 [IC4C-115]

-        Datapoins not working when CONNECTOR_NO_MALLOC defined.
+        Datapoints not working when CONNECTOR_NO_MALLOC defined.
         [IC4C-116]

         Data point native types for int and long are ambiguous.